What is a CWOF in a Criminal Case?

 If your case is continued without a finding, it can help you in cases where a finding of guilty would cause you problems in your career or educational opportunities.
 Some job applications ask you if you’ve ever been found guilty of a crime, and you can honestly answer “no”.
 A guilty plea vs. a cwof may make a difference for certain law enforcement careers, security clearances, the right to own certain firearms, eligibility for certain scholarships or financial aid, or many other reasons.

 A CWOF will not make any difference vs. a guilty plea if you are found guilty of the same offense in the future.
-It will stay on your record, and will absolutely be used against you in the future if you are charged with a second offense.
+It will stay on your record, and will absolutely be used against you in the future if you are charged with a second offense, particularly with an OUI.

 If you are facing a criminal charge in Massachusetts, and are wondering of you may be eligible to plead to a CWOF, give me a call for a free criminal defense consultation.